venkateswarluyendoti/Cloud-Native-Kubernetes-Security-and-Monitoring/kyverno-Implement-steps/README.md

-### Steps
+# Implementation Steps

->> Open AWS console and launch an Ec2 instance with our required type like medium or large.
+### * Open the AWS console and launch an EC2 instance of the required type, such as medium or large.

->> Open VS CODE then Open terminal, click on '+' symbol beside click on down arrow choose Git Bash(Default)--> Create a folder Enforce-kubernetes-security-with-kyverno --> then follow these steps
+##### >> Open VS CODE then Open terminal, click on '+' symbol beside click on down arrow choose Git Bash(Default)--> Create a folder Enforce-kubernetes-security-with-kyverno --> then follow these steps
 $ ~/OneDrive/Desktop
 $ $ cd Enforce-Kubernetes-security-with-kyverno/
 $ git clone <github repository URL>